fredag 30. april 2021

 Arcade :)

 However, with that said, The Emperor`s New Groove shouldn`t be shunned as a failure.
 While unfortunately it was made at the expense of Kingdom, Groove was a creative success, nonetheless.
-Having it`s 20th Anniversary in December 2020 and headed into it`s 20th Anniversary for being released on DVD and VHS in May 2021 (before the entry was written), Groove has it`s fanbase and deseverdly so.
+Having it`s 20th Anniversary in December 2020 and it`s 20th Anniversary for being released on DVD and VHS in May 2021 (before the entry was written), Groove has it`s fanbase and deseverdly so.
 In fact, some crew says that people get more excited when they tell they worked on Groove than with other projects.
 And David Spade still talks about it.
 Randy Fullmer said that “most animators have waited ten years to work on a film like this”.
-But at the end, there`s nothing left to wish Happy Belated 20th Anniversary and may you continue to have many more.
+But at the end, there`s nothing left to wish Happy Past 20th Anniversary and may you continue to have many more.

 At least it`s not The Emperor`s